 Yes, it is mandatory for each Fellow to attend all the forums for their entire duration.
 Failure to do so can lead to termination of the Fellowship.
 Exceptions might be granted in situations of personal emergency or health related circumstances.

-The MTF forums are planned in a way that they only take you away physically from your job for 30 days over the course of 18-months.
+The MTF forums are planned in a way that they only take you away virtually/physically from your job for less than 12 days over the course of 18-months.
 To the maximum extent possible, we have included weekends in the forums so the Fellow is away from work for the least amount of time.
-Once selected, Fellows are encouraged to tell their employers about the forums well in advance.
-Where required, MTF will also step-in to assist with that conversation.
+Once selected, Fellows are encouraged to tell their employers about their engagement well in advance.

-Please remember that MTF is not an easy programme.
-It is designed to push Fellows out of their comfort zones physically, emotionally and mentally.
-Be sure that you are prepared for the rigour of the programme.
+Please remember that MTF looks for people who are willing to push themselves out of their comfort zones physically, emotionally and mentally.
 In terms of the application and selection process, the only tip we have is to be genuine!

 For further information, please write to the Mother Teresa Fellowship programme team at firstname.lastname@example.org